X

 Sumit Kishore

 Thanks for the opportunity.
 I have two questions.
-The first question is in the industrial systems business, the 310 basis point odd year on year drop in PBIT margin.
-How much of this is sticky or how much of this is rather temporary factors.
+The first question is, in the Industrial Systems business, the 310 basis point odd year-on-year drop in PBIT margin, how much of this is sticky or how much of this is rather temporary factors?
 You have identified two reasons.
-One is the price lower price realization and product mix changes in the railway segment.
-If you could speak about that separately.
-As well as the impact due to the commodity inflation in industrial system.
-So like you said, power systems everything has a price variation clause.
-If you could also explain how the impact in industrial systems on commodity would play out.
+One is the price — lower price realization and product mix changes in the Railway segment.
+If you could speak about that separately as well as the impact due to the commodity inflation in Industrial Systems?
+So like you said, Power Systems, everything has the price variation clause.
+If you could also explain how the impact in Industrial Systems on commodity would play out?
+That’s my first question.
+Thanks.

 Amar Kaul

 Sure.
-I think power is fairly simple with the PVC clause which is there.
-But in industrial it’s a race against the commodity inflation that you have.
+I think for Power, it’s fairly simple with the PVC clause which is there.
+But in Industrial, it’s a race against the commodity inflation that you have.
 But I think we are strengthening our speed of response.
-If you would look at last year, 3/4, 9 months, we increased our price by almost 17% including this month.
-So which will show us the impact in the forthcoming months for the realization.
+If you would look at last three quarters, nine months, we have increased our price by almost 17%, including this month, so — which will show us the impact in the forthcoming months for the realization.
 So we have been pretty aggressive on that.
-And the good news is that the market has been absorbing that price fairly well.
-Much better than our expectation.
+And the good news is that the market has been absorbing that price fairly well, much better than our expectation.
 So we don’t have to really drop the prices.
+So yes, it’s a catch-up game right now.
+But yes, we will find a way to stay ahead of the curve to make sure we are compensating for this gap.

 Sumit Kishore

-And on railways, sir.
+And on Railways, sir.

-Yeah, railways.
-I think there was a.
-I would say it will take a few more months to come back on track because there were a couple of issues in between.
-If you remember last quarter we had the supplies were stopped for some time and then it started and there was some service issue which got resolved.
+Yeah, Railways, I think there was a — I would say it will take a few more months to come back on track because there were a couple of issues in between.
+If you remember, last quarter, we had — the supplies were stopped for some time and then it started, and there was some service issue which got resolved.
 So there were a bit of leakage on that.
-For our US exports we are going a bit slow, although the number is not very substantial there.
-But with the duty structure we are kind of slowed down on those areas.
+For our U.S. exports, we are going a bit slow, although the number is not very substantial there.
+But with the duty structure, we have kind of slowed down on these areas.
 So that also is a bit of impact versus what we had considered for our profitability as well.
+But I would say, each one of these are momentary to compensate for.
+And now we have the new leader.
+Also, whatever leadership changes were required, we have incorporated.
+So Dhananjay is our new leader for Railways and he’s really looking at this business from the fresh pair of eyes.
+So more to come.

 Sumit Kishore

 Got it.
 My second question is on exports.
-So basically in the nine month period so far this fiscal, how much have exports been as a percentage of your sales or how have exports grown on a year on year basis versus your overall sales growth?
-And like you mentioned, your power systems prospect pipeline is up almost 50% year on year.
-What is the situation on the industrial systems and railway side as well?
+So basically, in the nine-month period so far this fiscal, how much have exports been as a percentage of your sales or how have exports grown on a year-on-year basis versus your overall sales growth?
+And like you mentioned, your Power Systems prospect pipeline is up almost 50% year-on-year.
+What is the situation on the Industrial Systems and Railway side as well?

 Amar Kaul